shawnburke/raspberrypi-webcam/README.md

 6. Create a user and copy the AccessKey/SecretKey
 7. Go back to the group, choose users, and add the newly created user.

 You can now use the copied keys for public, readonly access.
-These keys will be in the HTML file, but they don't offer any more abilities than the static website configuration already offers.
+These keys will be in a JSON file that is Internet-accessible, but they don't offer any more abilities than the static website configuration already offers.

 ## Setting It All Up.